saiqulhaq/firebase_dynamic_link/README.md

 based on reference https://firebase.google.com/docs/reference/dynamic-links/link-shortener

 This library is considered complete and in maintenance mode.
 New features will be added if Firebase Dynamic Links released new updates

+### Information
+Travis CI build is failing because dry-configurable v0.11 is not compatible with Ruby 2.3.
+However Bundler will install lower version if your ruby is 2.3.
+So there is nothing to worry about

 ## Installation